 - Use reputable Third Party E-mail Messengers.

 If you have more than 20 e-mails to send to, always use a mass e-mail service like mailchimp who are authorized to send mass e-mails and for e-mail campaigns as described above.

 Before you click send make sure you have checked your grammar and spelling mistakes.
 Outlook and other e-mail programs have an in-built spell checker you can use.

 - Check periodically if you are a blacklisted sender

 If your IP address has a bad reputation in the virtual world, your targeted emails are more likely to land in the spam folder.
 The reputation of your IP address affects your email deliverability rates directly.
 An effective IT team will have a procedure to check this periodically to avoid instances that your IPs (ISP IP address for internet services and your domain IP ) reputation is so bad that your IP is blocked by various servers.

 There are certain tools, like Multirbl.Valli (http://multirbl.valli.org/lookup/) or MxToolbox (http://mxtoolbox.com/blacklists.aspx), that let you check if you are a blacklisted sender.

 All it takes is to enter IP address or domain name in the box, and click ‘check’.

-However, your constant learning and improvement will only benefit your triggered email marketing campaigns in the long run.
+Finally, your constant learning and improvement will only benefit your e-mail etiquette or triggered email marketing campaigns in the long run.

 I hope you learnt something from these tips, all that remains is to practice good e-mail etiquette.